dontoisme/ark-b-writings/_pages/roadmap.md

 These have documentation ready to write immediately:

-1. **"Building a Second Brain for ADHD"** — 33KB of source documentation
+1. **"Building a Second Brain for ADHD"** — Extensive source documentation ready
 2. **"The Spoiler-Free Comment System"** — Just completed implementation
 3. **"Token Economics: 88% Context Reduction"** — System is documented
 4. **"The Extension Pattern"** — Full architecture docs